NikaNed/NikaNed/README.md

 - 👋 Hi, I’m @NikaNed
 - 👀 I’m interested in Android development
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently working on some of my project
-- 📫 How to reach me babenkovanika@gmail.com
+- 📫 You can reach me via babenkovanika@gmail.com

 <!---
 NikaNed/NikaNed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.